 Let's kick things off by personalising your HomePod experience.
-You can't rename Siri, but you can give your HomePod its own unique name.
-Fire up the Home app, long-press on your HomePod icon, then tap Details - here you'll find a whole list of settings for your HomePod and Siri.
+You can't rename Siri, but you can give your HomePod 2 or HomePod Mini its own unique name.
+Fire up the Home app, long-press on your HomePod icon, then scroll down – here you'll find a whole list of settings for your HomePod and Siri.
 The first one to change is your HomePod's name and location – this will come in handy if you decide to get multiple 'Pods.

 Don't want Siri listening in during a formal family dinner (or don't want anyone else controlling the music)?
 Simply say "Hey Siri, stop listening" and the HomePod will mute itself.
-To turn voice-control back on, tap the top of the HomePod and say "Hey Siri, start listening".
+To turn voice control back on, tap the top of the HomePod and say "Hey Siri, start listening".

-Or, to do it manually: dip into the Details page in the Home app, and toggle off/on the Listen for "Hey Siri" option.
+Or, to do it manually: dip into the HomePod's page in the Home app, and toggle off/on the Listen for "Hey Siri" option.

 Sign out of HomePod / reassign a new Apple ID to HomePod

 Need to reset the HomePod or change the Apple ID associated with it?
 There are two ways to do this.
 The first is through the Home app: scroll down to the Details page and tap 'Remove Accessory'.

 Alternatively, if the person whose Apple ID was used to set up HomePod isn't around, you can do it manually.
 Unplug the HomePod, wait ten seconds, then plug it back in.
 Tap the top of the HomePod with your finger and keep holding down until the white light turns red.
 You'll hear three bleeps, and Siri will tell you the HomePod is about to reset.
 Once Siri has spoken, you're good to let go.